 For many years after my wedding, I followed a D.I.E.T-acronym for Did I Eat That?
 Seriously, I ate whatever I wanted.
 I returned to Weight Watchers after the births of my first and second children.

 When I first heard of the ketogenic diet in 2017, I remember thinking “eating so much fat can’t possibly be good for you!”
-Bobby, my trainer friend, who introduced keto to me, encouraged me to do my research.
+Bobby, my trainer and friend, introduced keto to me, encouraged me to do my research.
 And the truth is, there are thousands of studies proving that saturated and monosaturated fat have no effects on heart disease risks.
 In fact, most fats are essential to our health.
 Fats (fatty acids) and proteins are essential for our survival.
 Come again, fats and proteins are essential for our survival, where’s the carbohydrates?
 Aren’t carbohydrates as important as protein and even more essential than fat for our survival.
 According to the SAD ( Standard American Diet), carbohydrates such as bread, rice and grains are on the bottom of the pyramid, we should be eating more of that than any other macronutrient, right?

+What is the ketogenic diet?
 It simply can be described as keeping your body in nutritional ketosis.
 Ketosis is a natural state to provide energy for the brain and body.
 The body prefers this energy production rather using glucose.
 It is a process by which your body burns its own fat for energy in the form of ketones.
 This is done through restricting carbohydrates, in turn depleting glucose in the body.